The Welding Institute

-Originally registered as the Institution of Welding Engineers in 1923, The Welding Institute has grown and changed over the intervening decades, yet maintains a specialisation in welding, joining and allied technologies.

-The formation in 1923 of the professional institution, later to become The Welding Institute, and the establishment of the British Welding Research Association (BWRA) in 1946 provided the basis of the company group as it is today.
+The Welding Institute (TWI) is a British research organisation that studies welding and related engineering technologies, based near Cambridge, UK.
+It was originally registered as the Institution of Welding Engineers in 1923.

+TWI services include consultancy, technical advice, research and investigation for industrial member companies and public funding bodies.
+It also offers training and examination services in NDT, welding and inspection across the globe.

 The Welding Institute Group now encompasses a professional membership institution (‘The Welding Institute’) and an engineering research, consultancy and technology organisation (‘TWI Ltd’), as well as an international training school (‘TWI Training’), the National Structural Integrity Research Centre (‘NSIRC’), a series of collaborative enterprises with academia (‘The TWI Innovation Network’), and more.

-It has been headquartered near Cambridge, England, since 1946, and has other facilities across the UK and around the world.

 TWI Ltd

 Descended from the British Welding Research Association (BWRA), TWI Ltd is now a global independent research and technology organisation.

 As a membership-based organisation, TWI Ltd works across all industry sectors and in all aspects of manufacturing, fabrication and whole-life integrity management technologies, where it provides services such as consultancy, technical advice, research and investigation for industrial member companies and public funding bodies.

-TWI Ltd provides impartial advice, know-how and safety assurance through engineering, materials and joining technologies – spanning innovation, knowledge transfer and problem resolution across all aspects of welding, joining, surface engineering, inspection and whole-life integrity management.
+TWI Ltd provides engineering research, consultancy and technical services in welding, joining, materials, inspection and structural integrity.
+Its work includes research and development, knowledge transfer, technical investigation, and the assessment and management of engineering assets throughout their service life.

 TWI's R&D work has delivered a number inventions and developments to industry, including advancing MIG and TIG welding, creating CTOD and methods of understanding of brittle fracture, fatigue design SN curves, linear friction and friction stir welding, local vacuum electron beam welding, and many more.

 Along with wider research programmes, TWI Ltd works directly with industrial member companies through single client projects to provide bespoke solutions.
 Much of the work is confidential, with the outcomes and associated intellectual property owned exclusively by the client.

 Through TWI Training, it also offers training and examination services in NDT, welding and inspection across the globe.